So, I’ve mentioned – okay, maybe gushed a little bit about Thrive Life over the last few months, but in case you missed it, let me recap.

 The first thing is, since it’s all peeled, seeded, chopped, and etc. there is literally no waste.
 NONE.

 The second thing is that freeze-dried food is very light.
-This may seem obvious, but I actually had someone yell at me for selling a 1.8 can of chicken for $45 – one you add the water back to it, it’s 8-10 pounds – still not cheap, right?
+This may seem obvious, but I actually had someone yell at me for selling a 1.8 pound can of chicken for $45 – once you add the water back to it, it’s 8-10 pounds – still not cheap, right?
 But like I said, It’s confusing as heck.

 As a consultant, I earn back 10% of everything I order, which brings that $45 price tag down to $40.50.